puppetlabs/puppet-agent/COMMITTERS.md

 Many of these terms have more than one meaning.
 For the purposes of this document, the following terms refer to specific things.

-**contributor** - A person who makes a change to Puppet Agent and submits a change set in the form of a pull request.
+**contributor** - A person who makes a change to Puppet agent and submits a change set in the form of a pull request.

 **change set** - A set of discrete patches which combined together form a contribution.
-A change set takes the form of Git commits and is submitted to Puppet Agent in the form of a pull request.
+A change set takes the form of Git commits and is submitted to Puppet agent in the form of a pull request.

 **committer** - A person responsible for reviewing a pull request and then making the decision what base branch to merge the change set into.